-FUND FINANCIAL STATEMENTS
+FUND FINANCIAL STATEMENTS:

 The fund financial statements provide information about the School District's funds.
 Eliminations have been made to minimize the double counting of internal activities.
-Separate financial statements are presented for governmental funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.